fdchen24/JointTuner/README.md

 ## Project Directory Overview

-### datasets
+- `datasets/`

 Contains various datasets of our proposed benchmark.
-This directory includes three subfolders: `subject`, `motion_16f` and `motion_49f`.
+This directory includes three subfolders.

-- `subject`: Contains data files related to subjects.
+`subject/`: Contains data files related to subjects.
-- `motion_16f`: Contains data videos related to motions with 16 frames.
+`motion_16f/`: Contains data videos related to motions with 16 frames.
-- `motion_49f`: Contains data videos related to motions with 49 frames.
+`motion_49f/`: Contains data videos related to motions with 49 frames.

-### examples
+- `examples/`

-This directory includes implementations of JointTuner on different text-to-video models:
+This directory includes implementations of JointTuner on different text-to-video models.

-- `ZeroScope` and `ModelScope` share a common codebase.
-For specific implementation steps, refer to the `README.md` in the `ZeroScope` folder.
+`ZeroScope/` and `ModelScope/`: ZeroScope and ModelScope share a common codebase.
+For specific implementation steps, refer to the `README.md` in the `ZeroScope/` folder.

-- In `CogVideo`, both `CogVideoX-2B` and `CogVideoX-5B` share a common codebase.
-The implementation in the `CogVideo` folder can be found with the respective `README.md` for detailed instructions.
+`CogVideo/`: In CogVideo, both CogVideoX-2B and CogVideoX-5B share a common codebase.
+The implementation in the CogVideo folder can be found with the respective `README.md` for detailed instructions.

-### metrics
+- `metrics/`

 Contains the evaluation code of our proposed benchmark, used to assess the performance of the models.
 For detailed implementation steps, refer to the `README.md` in the respective folder.

 ## Quik Start

-- Setup
+- **Setup**

 ```
 git clone https://github.com/fdchen24/JointTuner.git